Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 2. Request a credit card rate reduction.

-If you’ve got a relatively large balance on your credit card, call up your credit card company and request a rate reduction.
-If you pay your bill on time every month, they may be willing to negotiate.
+If you have a relatively large balance on your credit card, call your credit card company and request a rate reduction.
+They may be willing to negotiate if you pay your bill on time every month.
 If they don’t go for it, get a 0% balance transfer onto another card with a lower rate.
 If you have a history of late payments, a credit card for bad credit can help you rebuild your credit score and qualify for cards with better rewards and lower rates in the future.

 2. Sign up for automatic debt repayment plans.